 - Call one of the numbers listed below

-If you’re an adult
+If you’re an adult in crisis

 Local mental health partnerships crisis lines for people already being seen by mental health services:

 Chelmsford, Maldon and Braintree – 0330 726 0130

 If you’re a child or young person in crisis

 - If you want to talk to someone anonymously you can call ChildLine on 0800 1111 (this is for any young person up to age 19)

 - If it’s Monday to Friday and between 9am and 5pm, call 0300 3001600

 - If it’s the weekend or out of these hours call 0300 555 1201